 2. A Travel Towel

-Travel towels seem to come in handy way more often than you’d ever expect, wether it be as a beach blanket, a hostel privacy curtain, or an extra layer for frigid air-conditioned buses in the tropics.
+Travel towels are on Kim’s exclusive list of 15 favorite travel essentials for women because they seem to come in handy way more often than you’d ever expect, wether it be as a beach blanket, a hostel privacy curtain, or an extra layer for frigid air-conditioned buses in the tropics.

 Chris even likes to wear them on his head, under his hat, on hot sunny days!